ronoevan/Mid-term-Project/README.md

 4. [References](#6)

+# Goals of the project

+## **Do data cleaning:**
+    - identify and remove where applicable the outliers, missing data, duplicates, columns to drop
+    - decide on the interesting features to keep
+## **Carry out EDA and provide dataset summary:**
+    - Mean prices
+    - max prices
+    - mode i.e most frequent car model
+## **Investigate the underlying patterns and data structure:**
+    - Commonly listed brands
+    - distribution of brands?
+    - price variation between:
+        - relatively newer cars and older cars
+        - fuel type
+        - transmission type
+        - car brands
+        - milage of the car
+        - unrepaired_damage
+    - correlations between the numerical features:
+        - Price
+        - power_ps
+        - milage in Km
+## **Assess the impact of Ab Testing:**
+    - Viewership of the cars
+## **Business Inteligence - Build a Tableau Dashboard:**
+    - Are their any meaningful KPIs?
+    - show impact of AB testing of such KPI.
+    - comparing the transmission types, fuel types brands and prices
+    - filter by top 3 model, brand, fuel types etc
+    - show an important insight/pattern about the sale of cars
+    - design a clean and well readable charts that have titles, labels etc.
+## **Reveal the bigger picture:**
+     - Relate the data to the opportunity for sellers and buyers.
+     - Recommnedation about the AB testing whether to launch or not to launch it.
+     - Conclusion.

 #  Description of the dataset
 The dataset used to complete this project was scraped in 2016 from ebay-Kleinanzeigan (Germany).